AN/SPG-62

 The AN/SPG-62 is a continuous wave fire-control radar developed by the United States, and it is currently deployed on warships equipped with the Aegis Combat System.
-It provides terminal target illumination for the semi-active SM-2MR/ER and ESSM Block 1 surface-to-air missiles.
-It also provides illumination for the active SM-6 if it is used in semi-active mode.
+It provides terminal target illumination for semi-active surface-to-air missiles.
 The antenna is mechanically steered, uses a parabolic reflector, and operates at 8 to 12 GHz (X Band).
 The system is a component of the Mk 99 fire-control system (FCS).

 In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/SPG-62" designation represents the 62nd design of an Army-Navy electronic device for waterborne fire control radar system.
 The JETDS system also now is used to name all Department of Defense electronic systems.